To a defiant Biden, the 2024 race is up to the voters, not to Democrats on Capitol Hill

 Craig posted one of the Democrats’ key suburban wins in the 2018 midterms and could be a barometer for districts that were vital for Biden in 2020.

+“Biden is who our country needs,” Clyburn said late Friday after Biden’s interview with ABC aired.

+But the silence from most other House Democrats on Saturday was notable, suggesting that lawmakers are not all being convinced by what they saw from the president.
+More House Democrats are likely to call for Biden to step aside when lawmakers return to Washington at the start of the week.

-With no public schedule on Saturday, the president and his aides were taking a step back from the fervor over the past few days.
-But Biden will head out campaigning again on Sunday in Philadelphia.
+Biden had public schedule Saturday, as he and aides stepped back from the fervor over the past few days.
+But the president will head out campaigning again on Sunday in Philadelphia, intent on putting the debate behind him.
 And this coming week, the U.S. is hosting the NATO summit and the president is to hold a news conference.

 Vice President Kamala Harris planned to campaign Saturday in New Orleans.

-The president’s ABC interview on Friday night stirred carefully worded expressions of disappointment from the party’s ranks, and worse from those who spoke anonymously.
+The president’s ABC interview on Friday night — billed as an effort to get the campaign back on track — stirred carefully worded expressions of disappointment from the party’s ranks, and worse from those who spoke anonymously.
 Ten days into the crisis moment of the Biden-Trump debate, Biden is dug in.

 Even within the White House there were concerns the ABC interview wasn’t enough to turn the page.